replicaJunction/Ldap/docs/en-US/Get-LdapConnection.md

 ### -Credential
 Credentials to use to connect to LDAP.
 Note that in most cases, a fully-qualified name is required (such as "cn=User,ou=Example,dc=local") rather than just a common name.

+For more information about using credentials in PowerShell, see the help documentation on the native Get-Credential cmdlet by running "help Get-Credential".

 ```yaml
 Type: PSCredential
 Parameter Sets: (All)